webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   device.queue.submit([commandBuffer]);
 ```

-We then map the results buffer and get a copy of the data
+We then map the results buffer and get a copy of the data.

 ```js
   // Read the results